Overview

 Metadata is data stored about a particular tag.

-For example, let’s say robots running the NVIDIA Jetson Orin Nano can support the jump and spin features but not the backflip feature.
+For example, say robots powered by the NVIDIA Jetson Orin Nano can support the jump and spin features but not the backflip feature.
 This information can be stored as metadata for the NVIDIA Jetson Orin Nano tag.

 Metadata Schema